-Economic Economic Development Goal: Attract, retain, grow, and incubate businesses that enhance Shawano's Shawano's "small city" character while strengthening and diversifying the non-residential tax base and e base and employment opportunities.
+enhance S Development Goal: Attract, retain, grow, and incubate businesses that Shawano's "small city" character while strengthening and diversifying the ential tax base and employment opportunities.
 Objective Preserve and enhance quality of life throughout the City to encourage and bolster economic development.
 Objective Diversify economic opportunities in the City, while at the same time encouraging the development of economic niches, such as recreational tourism.
 Objective Ensure that the City Zoning Ordinance provides appropriate non-residential zoning districts based on the desired type, scale, layout, and character of different areas of the City.
 Objective Work to accommodate high-quality employment opportunities in areas planned for commercial, office, and industrial uses.
 Objective Plan for an adequate amount of land to accommodate future commercial, office, and industrial development.
 Objective Maintain business and industrial parks that are attractive, contribute to the economic stability of the area, and are compatible with the preservation of natural and cultural resources.
 Objective Raise median income for residents and employees in the City of Shawano.
 Objective Continue the appropriate use of tax increment financing to promote new industrial development, expansion and relocation of existing industries, and redevelopment.
 Objective Actively market the City and be proactive in recruiting businesses to complement those already located in the area.

-Policy: Support the Economic Development Authority (EDA) in continuing efforts to pursue blight elimination in the downtown.
+Policy: Support the Redevelopment Authority and SCEPI in continuing efforts to pursue blight elimination in the downtown.